noqqe/noqqe.de/content/blog/one-yak-to-rule-them-all.md

 ---
-title: "One Yak to Rule Them All"
+title: "One yak to rule them all"
 date: 2020-01-07T20:47:22+01:00
 tags:
 - Yak